cloud-ark/kubeplus/README.rst

    :scale: 10%
    :align: right

+In the above example the name of that ``Service`` object which is child of ``cluster1`` Custom Resource instance and whose name contains the string ``master`` is discovered at runtime and used as the value of ``mySQLServiceName`` attribute while creating the ``moodle1`` Custom Resource instance.

+Check our `slide deck`_ in the Kubernetes Community Meeting for more details of the above example.

 PlatformStack Operator
 -----------------------

-In order to define all resources of a platform stack as a unit, KubePlus provides a CRD/Operator.
-It defines the ``PlatformStack`` Custom Resource.
+In order to define all resources of a platform stack as a unit, KubePlus provides a CRD/Operator of its own.
+This CRD/Operator defines the ``PlatformStack`` Custom Resource.
 This Custom Resource enables application developers to define all the stack resources as a unit, along with the inter-dependencies between them.
 The dependency information is used by mutating webhook to prevent out-of-order creation of resources.
 Note that as per Kubernetes's level-based reconciliation philosophy, the ordering between resource creations should not matter.
 However, it is possible that CRDs/Operators may not satisfy this requirement.
 In such a case preventing out-of-order resource creation is helpful.
-Note that PlatformStack Operator does not actually deploy any resources defined in a stack.
+PlatformStack Operator does not actually deploy any resources defined in a stack.
 Resource creation is done normally using 'kubectl'.

 .. image:: ./docs/platform-stack1.png